brendanhay/amazonka/README.md

 in the `Left` case, or the result of the entire monadic computation in the `Right` case.

-The `*Catch` variants in `Control.Monad.Trans.AWS` are used when you wish to handle any specific service errors related to the sent request.
+The `*Catch` variants in `Control.Monad.Trans.AWS` are used when you wish to handle any specific service errors related to the sent request without exiting the computation.

 ### Pagination